 +2 if you have Physician Wellness standing agenda items

 Does senior administration get out of their offices and into the front line clinical settings – clinics, hospital wards, etc.?
-Are they out talking with doctors and staff, asking questions and using this information to create improvement projects in the facilities?
+Are they regularly rounding on and shadowing physicians and staff, asking questions and using this information to create improvement projects in the facilities?

 - Or are they like the Unicorn … something you have heard about (and even know its name) but have never seen?

-+2 if your C-level administrators are seen in the clinical care wings at least once a week (and actually speak to the front line doctors and staff)
++2 if your C-level administrators are seen in the clinical care wings at least once month (and actually speak to the front line doctors and staff)

 -2 if your C-level people never leave their dedicated offices or meeting rooms

 Does your group have an active pool of physician leaders in all major committees of the organization?